jshafto/midst-app/README.md

-# Demo Text Tracker
+# Midst Redux

-This is an early proof of concept for a cross-platform reimplementation of [Midst](https://midst.press).
+This is a cross-platform reimplementation of the [Midst](https://midst.press) poetry editing software.

 It uses [Electron React Boilerplate](https://electron-react-boilerplate.js.org/).